Schizophyllan: Processing and efficacy

 The ability for schizophyllan to produce a physiological response is directly correlated with the extraction process and subsequent processing the compound endures.
 This theory also coincides with that of other beta-glucans.

 High doses of schizophyllan are not the primary determinant of an immunological response.
 Studies have validated that 10 mg (or less) of a high quality, adequately processed chemically similar beta-glucan is a sufficient dose to elicit a measurable effect on immune cells.
 In addition, small particle beta-glucans modified to prevent re-aggregation during digestion have the most positive effects on immune potentiation.

 Ninety percent of horses with active ulceration treated with a schizophyllan-containing polysaccharide blend showed complete resolution and/or improvement in ulcerative areas, increased appetite, weight gain, and positive behavioral changes.

+Cosmetic uses

+Schizophyllan is used as an ingredient in skin-care formulations.